 And forasmuch as we do on both the sides agree upon the text of Scripture, and that the question much lieth whether Tyndale and his fellows understand it right, or else the whole church of all Christian 5 nations: we shall pray him to be content that we may lay forth in that behalf the mind of the old holy doctors and saints which wrote of these matters so many hundred years ere ever this business began, and wrote not for the pleasure of either party.
 And them will we the rather allege because Tyndale, as well in his book 10 of Obedience as in divers places of this book, is not ashamed to say that we will not believe the old holy doctors, but that they do, and be of the belief that those holy fathers were; and as I say, he is not ashamed to write this-yea, and that very often-when he wotteth well that among them all he cannot find one that ever believed other 15 but that it was a shameful, abominable sin, a monk to marry a nun; which thing, hereafter in this book, Tyndale so foolishly defendeth that, saving for pity to see any man so mad, one that lay sore sick could not forbear to laugh at it.
+Tundala 20 Tyndale 20

-Judge whether it be possible that any good should come out of their dumb ceremonies and sacraments into thy soul.
+Tyndale 20 Judge whether it be possible that any good should come out of their dumb ceremonies and sacraments into thy soul.
 Judge their penance, pilgrimages, pardons, purgatory, praying to posts, dumb blessings, dumb absolutions; their dumb pattering and hallooing; their dumb strange holy gestures, with all their dumb disguisings; their satisfactions and justifying.
-And because thou findest them false in so many things... trust them in nothing, but judge them in all things.

-Judge, good Christian reader, whether it be possible that he be any better than a beast... out of whose brutish, beastly mouth cometh such a filthy foam of blasphemies against Christ's holy ceremonies and blessed sacraments sent into his church out of his own blessed, bloody side.
-And for because we find this fellow so frantic and so false in the railing and jesting against the sacraments of Christ-ye may well judge that whoso can delight or be content with his blasphemous ribaldry hath great cause in himself to fear that his Christian faith beginneth to fail and faint.
+And because thou findest them false in so many things trust them in nothing, but judge them in all things.
+25 More Judge, good Christian reader, whether it be possible that he be any 30 Judge, good Christian reader, whether it be possible that he be any better than a beast out of whose brutish, beastly mouth cometh 30 30 better than a beast out of whose brutish, beastly mouth cometh 30 better than a beast out of whose brutish, beastly mouth cometh such a filthy foam of blasphemies against Christ's holy ceremonies 30 better than a beast out of whose brutish, beastly mouth cometh such a filthy foam of blasphemies against Christ's holy ceremonies and blessed sacraments sent into his church out of his own 30 35 better than a beast out of whose brutish, beastly mouth cometh such a filthy foam of blasphemies against Christ's holy ceremonies and blessed sacraments sent into his church out of his own blessed, bloody side.
+And for because we find this fellow so frantic his blasphemous ribaldry hath great cause in himself to fear that his Christian faith beginneth to fail and faint.

-Mark at the last the practice of our fleshly spiritualty, and their ways by which they have walked above eight hundred years; how they establish their lies, first with falsifying the Scripture, then through corrupting with their riches (whereof they have infinite treasure in store), and last of all, with the sword.
+Mark at the last the practice of our fleshly spiritualty, and their ways by which they have walked above eight hundred years; how 5 they establish their lies, first with falsifying the Scripture, then through corrupting with their riches (whereof they have infinite treasure in store), and last of all, with the sword.